-When Should I Change My Major to Pre-Respiratory Therapy?
+When Should I Change My Major to Respiratory Therapy?

 Please Tell Me About the Community Service Requirement?

 Prospective students must complete 20 hours of community service prior to their interview.
-Also, prospective students are required to have 10 to 20 hours of observation at the hospital of your choice in the Respiratory Therapy, Sleep, or Cardiopulmonary Department.
+Ideally, prospective students have 10 to 20 hours of observation at the hospital of your choice in the Respiratory Therapy, Sleep or Cardiopulmonary Department.
 A respiratory therapist or their supervisor must sign and initial your observation hours.
 If you cannot finish your community service before your interview, it must be completed before you start the program in the fall.
 Community Service Form

 and Clinical Observation

 What are the Academic Requirements of the Program?

 Students interviewed for the program are usually late sophomores approaching 60-70+ hours of semester credit, and having completed the initial Area D sequence of science (Biol, Chem, Physics and Labs) and Statistics.
 The core curriculum guide is on the department website.
 Students can work with their advisors, and select courses with emphasis on completing the sciences by the end of their sophomore year.
 We recommend that students take the sequence of BIOL 1107 and 1108 and labs, Human Anatomy and Physiology I, Human Anatomy and Physiology II and labs, Microbiology and lab, and Physical Environment (no lab) prior to the spring interview.
 Additionally, your GPA should be at least 2.5 to be considered as a respiratory therapy major student (especially in the Area D and F sciences) and you should be near completion of all electives in Area A-E courses, to make you a more competitive candidate.

 Let’s Discuss the Interview Process…